-Robert Barnes concentrates on commercial and intellectual property litigation, and on resolving employment-related disputes.
+Robert Barnes is a retired partner who concentrated on commercial and intellectual property litigation, and on resolving employment-related disputes.

 Mr. Barnes' commercial litigation experience covers aerospace, securities, pharmaceutical, and entertainment clients in a broad range of contract and tort disputes in federal and state courts and arbitrations.
 Clients include Boeing Corporation and Warner Bros.
 He has written on expert witness standards and the reach of the Foreign Sovereign Immunities Act.

 Mr. Barnes's intellectual property practice focuses on copyright, trademark, and patent litigation arising from the entertainment and bioscience industries.
 Clients include Warner Bros., Kelley Blue Book, ABC, and Sequenom, Inc.

 Mr. Barnes represented corporate clients seeking advice on complex human resources issues or engaged in employment disputes.
 He advised and litigated for employers on numerous aspects of state and federal wage and hour, discrimination, lay off and wrongful termination, and other labor and employment laws, and in structuring the employment-related aspects of corporate mergers and acquisitions.